 - Microgreens can be harvested as you need them.
 They are continuously on hand and require no preparation – saving you time!

-- Simple meals – such as rice and beans, salads, stir fries, and open-faced sandwiches – can be quickly pulled together and instantly transformed into fancy, gourmet meals with microgreens.
+- Simple meals – such as rice and beans, salads, stir-fry, and open-faced sandwiches – can be quickly pulled together and instantly transformed into fancy, gourmet meals with microgreens.

 - Microgreen gardens can be included in your homeschool curriculum to make lessons more relevant and engaging – think science lessons, home economics, entrepreneurship (starting a microgreens business!), and health projects.
 Get creative!